AnCrr/Anastasiia-Zhuravlova/README.md

 TODO:

 - check outsideClick on select(why does not popup closes when I click on modal)
-- fix adding new product with new attributes in cart (CartItem)
-- check map in ProductBlock
-- move productblock styles to separeted style sheet
 - check attributes classnames
-- calcTotalPrice redo to be beautiful
-- make reexports of components

 changes: